 All players have access to the following options:

-Call: They stake a wager equal to the size of the Big Blind (or to the highest bet that was placed before them, in case someone in the hand decided to raise).
+Call: They stake a wager equal to the size of the Big Blind in types of card games (or to the highest bet that was placed before them, in case someone in the hand decided to raise).